JFormDesigner/miglayout/whitepaper.md

 An initial example that uses the grid functionality to create two rows with a right aligned label and a growing text field on each of the rows.
-It is using the default ("related") gaps except for the inter-row gap which is 10 pixels.
+It is using the default (`related`) gaps except for the inter-row gap which is 10 pixels.

     // Layout, Column and Row constraints as arguments.